KIrynaW/art-history-quiz/README.md

 ***

 ## **Exploration Phase:**
-Who does not like a good quiz to test their knowledge on a random topic?
-Generic Quiz games have an ability to engage a wide demographic, from a school student to one's grandmother.
+Who does not like a good quiz to test their knowledge?
+Fun quiz games have an ability to engage a wide demographic of people who like or need a challange.
 While digital technology continues to reshape human interactions with art, quiz games have emerged as a popular method for engaging audiences in the exploration of artistic knowledge.

 In the exploration stage of the game development, we approached a variety of people, of different ages and vocations; a secondary school student studying art, an art college graduate, a senior software developer, a housewife and a retired mechanical engineer.
 We showed them a selection of historical fine art paintings and asked them to either name the art movement or the artist who created it.
-Surprisingly, our participants showed a lot more knowledge than anticipated; while the students who studied art exhibited greater knowledge of the subject, those with no background in art had some knowledge of almost every image shown.
+Surprisingly, our participants showed a lot more knowledge than anticipated; while the students who studied art exhibited greater knowledge of the subject, those with no background in art, had some knowledge of almost every image shown.

-Thus, the conclusion was made that many must have a basic knowledge in art history; having acquired it in school or from attending museum as entertainment, and as long as the game is simple enough, it can be accessible and experienced by many demographics and also offer extra information to those who like to learn.
+Thus, the conclusion was made that many people have a basic knowledge in art history; having acquired it in school or from attending museum as entertainment, and as long as the game is simple enough, it can be accessible and experienced by variety of demographics and also offer extra information to those who like to learn.

 ### **User Experience(UX)**
 ***The Users :***